Conservation Through Art and Education

 In 2018, Timbavati Bush camp for children, in South Africa, joined our ARTS FOR ANIMALS partner program to bring the Wildlife Protector program to the villages near Kruger Park.
 This will grow the ranks of animal protectors by another 1000 children each year, in an area that suffers terribly from animal poaching and habitat depletion.

-Today, thanks to help from our friends, over 7000 children have taken the pledge to stop poaching and protect their wildlife.Many have formed groups to patrol their local village to report snares and poachers.
+Today, thanks to help from our friends, over 8000 children have taken the pledge and signed a contract to stop poaching and protect their wildlife.Many have formed groups to patrol their local village to report snares and poachers.